-Perhaps more important than this, is ensuring that they feel they are able to develop their skills.
+Perhaps more important than this, when it comes to reasons why your employees are leaving, is ensuring that staff feel they are able to develop their skills.
 Often companies focus on those in management when it comes to progression, but everyone at different levels of the business will want to be able to improve their abilities.

 Jim Clifton, CEO of analytics and advice company, Gallup, cites the provision of adequate opportunity for progression and professional development as the number one predictor for turnover.
 If individuals don’t feel like they are advancing their careers and enriching their professional lives, they may turn to alternative employers who are more able to give them the attention they deserve.